siomochkin/offmute-server/README.md

 - 🎯 **Transcription & Diarization**: Convert audio/video content to text while identifying different speakers
 - 🎭 **Smart Speaker Identification**: Attempts to identify speakers by name and role when possible
 - 📊 **Meeting Reports**: Generates structured reports with key points, action items, and participant profiles
-- 🎬 **Video Analysis**: Extracts and analyzes visual information from video meetings, understand when demos are beign didsplayed
+- 🎬 **Video Analysis**: Extracts and analyzes visual information from video meetings, understand when demos are being displayed
 - ⚡ **Multiple Processing Tiers**: From budget-friendly to premium processing options
 - 🔄 **Robust Processing**: Handles long meetings with automatic chunking and proper cleanup
 - 📁 **Flexible Output**: Markdown-formatted transcripts and reports with optional intermediate outputs
+- 🔍 **Real-time Progress**: View transcription and report generation progress in real-time
+- 🎯 **Custom Instructions**: Add your own context or instructions to guide the AI processing
+- 🧹 **Clean Filesystem**: Temporary files are managed cleanly without cluttering your directories

 ## 🏃 Quick Start